Spurs vs. Thunder odds, prediction: 2026 NBA Western Conference finals picks, Game 2 best bets by proven model

 How to make Spurs vs. Thunder picks

-After simulating each possession of Spurs vs. Thunder 10,000 times, the model also says one side of the spread is the better value.
+After simulating each possession of Spurs vs. Thunder 10,000 times, the model also says one side of the spread hits more than 50% of the time.
 You can head to SportsLine to see the model's NBA picks.

-So who wins Spurs vs. Thunder, and which side of the spread is the better value?
+So who wins Spurs vs. Thunder, and which side of the spread hits more than 50% of the time?
 Visit SportsLine now to see which side of the Spurs vs. Thunder spread to back, all from the model that has returned well over $10,000 on top-rated NBA picks, and find out.